-While the traditional foods movement seems to focus heavily on the inclusion of high-quality, pasture-raised meat and dairy products and is, indeed, a largely animal food-based diet, that doesn't meant that it offers no guidance or dietary wisdom for vegetarians.
+While the traditional foods movement seems to focus heavily on the inclusion of high-quality, pasture-raised meat and dairy products and is, indeed, a large animal food-based diet, that doesn't mean that it offers no guidance or dietary wisdom for vegetarians.
 Indeed, there's a lot that vegetarians can glean from the traditional foods movement and, in many ways, the practices advocated by traditional foods enthusiasts and organizations like the Price Pottenger Nutrition Foundation might prove even more important for vegetarians and vegans who rely on grains and legumes for much of their foods.
-From soaking and souring grains and legumes to fermenting veggies and eating healthy fats, here's five things that vegetarians can learn from the traditional foods movement.
+From soaking and souring grains and legumes to fermenting veggies and eating healthy fats, here are five things that vegetarians can learn from the traditional foods movement.

 1. To soak, sour or sprout grains, legumes, nuts, seeds and beans.